AP Top 25 Heat Check: Auburn, Boise State are under-ranked

 Next: vs. No. 3 Georgia.

-The Gamecocks have not been ranked or beaten a ranked team since September 2014.
+The Gamecocks have not been ranked or beaten a top-10 team since September 2014.

 Heat check: Too hot.